X2 Student Visa (Semester)

 • Your actual passport (expiration date must not be within six months of the final day in China).

-• Proof of payment — your deposit or tuition payment receipt or confirmation.
+• Proof of payment — your deposit or tuition payment receipt or confirmation, if requested or helpful for your local post.

 If Applicable